The Clinton Arts Center Staff

 Tricia Crawford has over 15 years of accounting experience in accounts payable, accounts receivable, budgeting, payroll and payroll taxes and is currently pursuing an accounting associates degree from Jackson College.
 Tricia loves the employees and excitement that comes daily with the creativity at Clinton Arts Center.

-Web Designer / Developer
+IT Manager, Graphic Designer, & Web Designer / Developer

 Barry-Alan MacRae is the lead IT Manager at the Clinton Arts Center.
 Barry-Alan graduated from the Art Institute of Pittsburgh with a Bachelors Degree in Computer Science.